tbernacchi/ci-cd-automation-portfolio/README.md

 **Highlights:**
 - CI/CD with GitLab CI for deployment on GKE using Helm.
 - Pipeline with build, test, and deploy stages.
-- Authentication with container registry and continuous deployment with Helm.
+- Authentication with container registry and continuous deployment with Helm, real use of Pipeline as Code (PaaC).

-**Relevance:**
-- Demonstrates skills in building automated CI/CD pipelines.
-- Practical integration with Kubernetes (GKE) and Helm management.
-- Real use of Pipeline as Code (PaaC).

 ---